All applicants must:

 - Hold at least a Bachelor’s degree or obtain such qualifications by the designated date prior to departure.

 - Have the ability to adapt to living and working conditions in Japan, which could be significantly different from those experienced in the applicant’s home country, and be able to responsibly complete the term of appointment.

 - Have excellent standard pronunciation, rhythm, intonation in the English language and possess excellent language ability that can be applied accurately and appropriately; have voice projection skills and public speaking skills; have other standard language skills, including strong writing skills and correct grammar usage.

-- Have not previously participated in the JET Program for three (3) years as of the year of departure, or have participated on the program for more than five (5) years in total.
+- Have not participated in the JET Program for three years prior to the application year (ex: a JET who returns in 2017 is eligible to apply again for the 2020 JET Program) or have participated on the program for more than five (5) years in total.

 - Have not declined a position with the JET Program in the last program year after receiving notification of placement.

 - Not have lived in Japan for a total of six (6) or more years in the past ten (10) years prior to the year of departure.